rafdegan/solr-quickstart/README.md

 ## Running on OpenShift
+	rhc app create solr jbossews-2.0 cron --from-code=git://@github.com/rafdegan/solr-quickstart

+Default version is Apache Solr 4.10.4, but if you want to install a specific version you can add --env SOLR_VERSION=<version>, for example

-	rhc app create solr jbossews-2.0 cron --from-code=git://@github.com/rafdegan/solr-quickstart The Solr Admin URL at:
+	rhc app create solr jbossews-2.0 cron --from-code=git://@github.com/rafdegan/solr-quickstart --env SOLR_VERSION=4.6.1

+The Solr Admin Console at:

 	http://solr-<domainname>.rhcloud.com/
 The default username is 'solr' and the password is 'solr'.